c4ldas/streamelements-widgets/charity-follower-counter/readme.md

 ## Charity Follower Counter

-This widget was made based on request from https://github.com/StreamElements/widgets/issues/47
+This widget was made based on request from @AlphaxNu on https://github.com/StreamElements/widgets/issues/47

 With this widget you can set an amount to donate to charity based on the amount of followers you receive.
 For example: